 It was a bit harrowing to get to the bottom of the trail.
 The path is quite steep, with a natural stair effect from the tangles of roots.
 Toward the end, there is a rope to aid in the descent.
 You can’t get a true feel for it from the pictures; but, trust me, it is frightful in places!
 At times you are reaching around trees to grasp a new section of rope while your feet have little more than a toe-hold between the path and the edge of a deep ravine.
 Truly, the destination was worth it–despite the fact that we had to go back up that crazy trail!

 It just so happened that my cb girl was here on her birthday and we were able to celebrate together.
 As per her request, we feasted on the best fried chicken in the east; and we tootled around to enjoy the fall colours and peek in a few shops along the way.
 We then came home to to a peanut butter cup birthday cheesecake.
 Yum!
-(I’ll share the recipe at the end of this post.)
+(I know it’s not terrible pretty, but it was delicious.
+For whatever reason, the ganache was too thick.
+I’ll share the recipe at the end of this post.)

 It’s a good thing we did some walking and hiking…because we did a lot of baking.
 My Love has been missing butter tarts.
-It’s really not a thing here.
-So he begged my girls to try a couple of recipes and also tried his hand at one himself.
+It’s really not such a big thing here.
+In Ontario, there are entire festivals devoted to butter tarts!
+Scrumptious bakery tarts are available at most convenience stores and gas stations.
+Not so much here.
+He begged my girls to try a couple of recipes and also tried his hand at one himself.

 There are several types of butter tarts.
 I like an oozy, slightly runny butter tart, but my Love likes it firmer.
 Some have pecans, some have raisins.
 I think that plain is best.
 As we researched recipes, we noticed that there were a couple of other distinctions: some called for vinegar (or lemon juice) while some did not, and some called for syrup (corn or maple) and others did not.